Free Phones, Computers & Internet for Seniors

 If you're tech savvy and want to give back to the community, consider becoming a Papa Pal companion caregiver.
 You can work part-time while helping others to learn how to use basic technology.

-Let’s begin by looking at some free and inexpensive programs that will help you obtain the things you need to get connected.
+Let’s begin by looking at some programs offering inexpensive and even free phones, computers and tablets for seniors.
 Most of these resources are available to people ages 65+, but some are available to all ages.

-• Find a nonprofit that provides free or low-cost devices.
+• Find a nonprofit that provides cheap or free phones, computers and tablets for seniors.
 National nonprofits include Computers with Causes, The On It Foundation, PCs for People, and Alliance for Technology Refurbishing and Reuse.
 Make sure to search your area for local nonprofits as well.

 • Check with your neighborhood senior center.
 Almost every city has one.
-They can offer suggestions, but may also have devices and internet available for free use.
+They can offer suggestions, but may also have free computers, phones and internet available for use.
 Some even have free technology classes.

 • Go to your local library.
 They usually have devices to use at the library, but some also lend out devices.